AxdeKlerk/SLP/README.md

 ![low-fidelity mobile website](DOCS/images/wireframe-mobile.jpg)

-Having completed the above I went on to create a high-fidelity wireframe in *Figma*, focusing only on the desk top as everything would be responsive and feature as the low-fidelity wireframe for mobiles depicts above.
+Having completed the above I went on to create a high-fidelity wireframe in *Figma*, focusing only on the desktop as everything would be responsive and feature as the low-fidelity wireframe for mobiles depicts above.
 All 3 versions focus on the functionality of the navbar.
 Meaning that all 3 were drawn around the navbar and plotted out as progressions.

 The high-fidelity wireframe show below helps to fully visualise the various screens and how they would look as a finished project.
 I decided to use some of the styling from my P3 for the tilting merch to create a more visually appealing view of the merch.
 This came about after doing some research on other websites (mainly rock and metal bands that I know and two festival sites that I go to each year) as to how they displayed their merch on their dedicated pages.